kjchavez/sparkcaffe/README.md

     python -m test._customer barista-ipc-interface.txt

 You should see output on both terminals immediately, and both scripts should exit gracefully.
 If not, please check the **Common Problems** section or contact me at kevin.j.chavez@gmail.com.

+## Todo
+- Create a script that will fire up a barista daemon and return the ipc-interface
+- Create very simple Spark App that simply applies batch gradient update, with random input data.
+- Create MNIST digit classifier Spark App